Midweek Messenger for May 8, 2025

 Join our Bible studies every Tuesday:

-- 9:45 AM Bible Study with Isaac in the Parlor will not meet on Tuesday, April 22.
+9:45 AM Bible Study with Isaac in the Parlor.

-- 7:00 PM Bible Study with Rev. JW Park on Zoom.
+7:00 PM Bible Study with Rev. JW Park on Zoom.
 Join the Lenten Study, which is using the study book, In the Footsteps of the Savior by Max Lucado.
-We are discussing a chapter each week, so the study will continue past Lent.
+We are discussing a chapter each week, so the study is continuing past Lent.
 You are welcome to join the study at any time.
 The Zoom link will be sent out prior to each meeting.

 Little Free Pantry Update

 Please place your donations for the LFP in the bin in the coatroom or in the box outside by the narthex door.
-Thank you very much for your generous donations to the LFP!
-Our current needs include cereal, healthy snacks (such as Goldfish crackers), and small applesauce cups.
-Beth Lingg for the Little Free Pantry (bethlingg@comcast.net)
+Thank you very much for your generous donations!
+The LFP always needs cereal, canned chicken and other proteins, canned fruit, and side dishes like mashed potatoes or rice.
+Beth Obear (bobear18@comcast.net) for Beth Lingg and the Little Free Pantry.

 Bowie Food Pantry Update